27factorial/mvector/README.md

 ## Functions

 ### mVector (aka. the Constructor)
-Sets the values of vectorDimensions.
-NOTE: this function expects its inputs (except the first) to be of type double, if they are not, the behavior is undefined.
+Initializes the vector `vectorDimensions`.
+Note that if the any input but the first is not of type double, the behavior is undefined.
 Syntax:
 ```cpp
 mVector vect(<count of args>, <arg1>, <arg2>, <arg3>, ..., <argN>);